 The goal of the Challenge is to use space technologies to find new and innovative solutions to address climate change issues in New Zealand, Australia, and the Pacific Islands.

 Apply and you could win up to NZ$25,000 in cash and mentorship support to further your research.
 The Challenge is open to individuals and teams living in New Zealand, Australia and the Pacific Islands (including the Philippines).

-Proposal for a chance to participate in the online research incubator that starts in October 2023 will be open from 18 May – 31 August 2023.
-Teams in the incubator will submit their final applications for the Challenge by 25 February 2024 for a chance to be short-listed for the finals.
+Full Applications will be open from November 2023 – 25 February 2024 for a chance to be short-listed for the finals.
 Three finalists will be invited to compete for the grand prize awards for each category.

 Using satellite data, in combination with other data sources, help develop scientific methods to identify target areas of methane emissions on Earth.